Amateur Photographer verdict

-Fujifilm has unveiled a new compact, lightweight entry-level camera in its APS-C format X-system, the Fujifilm X-M5.
+Fujifilm’s latest compact, lightweight entry-level camera in its APS-C format X-system, the Fujifilm X-M5 was announced in October 2024.
 The firm says it’s aimed at “everyday storytellers” who are stepping up from a smartphone for the first time, and like to record both still images and video equally.
 At £799 body-only, or £899 with the XC 15-45mm F3.5-5.6 kit zoom, it’s one of the most affordable Fujifilm cameras, alongside the older SLR-style X-T30 II.

 Fujifilm X-M5 at a glance: